x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/add-or-remove-email-addresses.md

 - Verify that the email address isn't included in the results.

-### Use the Shell to add email addresses to multiple mailboxes
+### Use Exchange Online PowerShell to add email addresses to multiple mailboxes

-You can add a new email address to multiple mailboxes at one time by using the Shell and a comma separated values (CSV) file.
+You can add a new email address to multiple mailboxes at one time by using Exchange Online PowerShell and a comma separated values (CSV) file.

 This example imports data from C:\Users\Administrator\Desktop\AddEmailAddress.csv, which has the following format.